craigerrington/stonkr/README.md

 Edit `dataAPI.py` and replace "APIKEYHERE" with your API key.

-In `stonkr.py` add/update with the symbols you want to following in the line:
+In `stonkr.py` add/update with the symbols you want to follow by changing the following line:

 `self.stonks = ['MSFT', 'TSLA', 'GOOG']`